 Sometimes it’s the simple things that stand out.
 This is one of the easiest recipes I’ve ever made and yet it is by far the best corn on the cob ever.
 Perfect grilled corn is smothered with a compound butter of smoked espelette peppers, sea salt and honey for a combination that is sweet, savory, and slightly smoky with a hint of spice.
 I created this recipe a few years ago for a farm to table meal and it was instantly proclaimed “life changing corn.”

 Piment d’ Espelette is a Basque chili pepper so critical in their cuisine they call it the third spice.
 Salt, pepper and the unique sweet and spicy Espelette pepper form the basis of their signature flavors.
 Fortunately we now have a version of this much sought spice grown right here in California.
 Piment d’ Ville is grown in Napa Valley from the seeds of the Espelette.
 It began as the passion project of a chef who wanted to grow the prized pepper for his restaurant.
-Now they not only produce more than his restaurant needs, they also have created 3 versions.
-For this recipe I’m using the smoky variety.
 The flavor profile is like a smoked paprika but more complex and spicy.
 Paired with the sea salt and honey you get a sweet, spicy, salty combination that compliments the sweetness of the corn.The husks make a beautiful rustic handle and the corn grills up perfectly.

 Growing up in Ohio corn on the cob was a staple of the summer diet.
 It wasn’t fancy but it was always delicious.
 Back then we always boiled the corn, but after moving to California I realized grilling it was so much easier.
 The grill is already hot, why bother with the pot of water?
 Then I found this amazing trick that requires no oil, no tin foil and not even those little corn holders and I was hooked.
 This simple technique for grilling the corn will have you wondering why you ever did it another way.
 Turn the corn every few minutes when you see it turning golden brown and beginning to char.